 A firewall is yet another strong security solution for maintaining data privacy.
-Apart from ensuring authorized access to the cloud or other storage platforms, few more pros of firewall are:
+Apart from ensuring authorized access to the cloud or other storage platforms, a few more pros of firewall are:

 - It monitors network traffic and prevents malicious traffic from entering the network.

 - It safeguards your system and data against Trojans and other malware.

 - It prevents hackers from intruding on networks.